-If you wish to participate please email our trusty Warden at firstname.lastname@example.org to register for a spot.
+When we start up again, contact our trusty Warden at firstname.lastname@example.org to register for a spot.

 So what is Chili or Chili Con Carne?
 Chili or Chili Con Carne is a spicy Texan dish, originally designed as trail meal for cowboys, made of chopped/ground meat seasoned with chilies or chili powder.
 Beans were added to stretch the number of servings.
 The two types of traditional chilies are the Red Chili and Chili Verde.

 - Traditional Red Chili, as defined by the International Chili Society, contains any kind of meat or combination of meats, cooked with red chili peppers, various spices and other ingredients.
 PASTA is strictly forbidden in the pasta.